In the past, I was a PrestaShop developer. One of my responsibilities was to keep clients safe from disasters.

 Click the cog icon from the top-right corner and choose the Export option (2).
 This will download CSV (CSV stands for Comma Separated Values file).
 You can restore categories later by using the same cog icon and Import feature.

 PrestaShop Backup Best Practices

 Always do a backup just before upgrading PrestaShop.
-It has saved me a few times were after the PrestaShop upgrade number of issues been found and restore was required.
+It has saved me a few times where, after the PrestaShop upgrade number of issues were found and restore was required.

 A good idea is to the backup site when you are doing lots of plugin updates.
 PrestaShop does not offer plugins downgrade, so if a plugin causes any issues and you can’t fix them – files backup is your friend.

 If you can afford it – launch a private duplicate store.
 Sometimes it is called beta or staging environment.

 This saved many of my past customers who lost just some resources (a few images or some Excel files).
 Restoring those from a backup store is way easier than locating the same resource from a big backup zip file.